sayantangkhan/evilset/README.md

 ## Things to do

 ### Core functionality
+- [x] Implement dark and light mode and ensure it works with card colors
 - [ ] Layout buttons in a 3 column grid
-- [ ] Implement dark and light mode and ensure it works with card colors
 - [ ] Implement a timer
 - [ ] Make state persist across runs
+- [ ] Async rendering
+- [ ] Play sounds

 ### Code cleanup
 - [ ] Set up lints for clippy in all 3 crates.